-- 7.15 However, this quantity has increased in the Deposit LDP and now the chosen growth level is 9000 homes between 2006 and 2021.
-The reasoning for this being the chosen level of growth is set out in Background Paper 2 to the LDP.
+- 7.15 This quantity increased in the Deposit LDP to 9000 homes and as a result of the Inspectors findings, increased again to 9690 homes between 2006 and 2021 in the final Plan.
 This is above the current housing trend, and therefore it is not clear how easy it will be to deliver this level of growth in the plan period.
 The current trend LDP period that has already elapsed (2006-2009) has seen only 1537 new homes delivered, around 512 per annum.
-At these rates over the whole plan period (15 years) this only equates to 7,685 new homes, 1300 fewer than the LDP strategy is planned for (not including the additional contingency). - 7.16 If too much land is allocated there may be risks of sites coming forward outside the desired spatial strategy, a mismatch of housing and employment land delivery, and sites in less favourable locations in terms of sustainability being developed in favour of those more favoured by the market.
+At these rates over the whole plan period (15 years) this only equates to 7,685 new homes, 2000 fewer than the LDP strategy is planned for (not including the additional contingency). - 7.16 If too much land is allocated there may be risks of sites coming forward outside the desired spatial strategy, a mismatch of housing and employment land delivery, and sites in less favourable locations in terms of sustainability being developed in favour of those more favoured by the market.
 The current low rate of delivery may only be a feature of the depressed housing market and not an indication of over-allocation of land.
 To ensure there are not adverse impacts relating to this it will be essential to monitor housing delivery and make changes to the LDP if it is found housing is not needed and being delivered to the quantity identified. - 7.17 The quantity is also greater than the suggested figure from the South East Wales Strategic Planning Group (SEWSPG).
 The higher figure may reflect: - the needs of the County Borough to identify a level of growth in keeping with economic growth predictions; - the level of existing commitments in the plan area leading to a need to allocate land for more homes to help implement a more sustainable spatial strategy; - the need to put in place a growth figure that also responds to the regeneration needs of some of the communities of the County Borough, and - the need to deliver new housing stock in these areas. - 7.18 The actual sustainability implications of this growth level will depend on how this level of growth is distributed around the plan area.
 For example, it could be whether this will be on previously developed land, if development will be focused on areas in need of regeneration, or if development will be delivered based purely on market demand.
 Sustainability implications may also vary if development does not come forward exactly in line with the strategy, or where market pressure or lack of demand sees housing developed at different levels than intended.